Stilone/RickAndMorty/README.md

 This project marked the culmination of my self-directed learning journey.
 Subsequently, I delved deep into theoretical concepts, eventually landing a position in a company.
 If you've made it this far and explored all my projects, you're doing great!
 To any aspiring developer, I encourage you not to give up and pursue your goals, just as I did.
 Best of luck!

-Remember, "The journey of a thousand miles begins with one step."
+Remember, `The journey of a thousand miles begins with one step.`

 ---